Kinoma/KPR-examples/README.md

 <x-app-info id="websocketclient.example.kinoma.marvell.com"><span class="networkSample mobileSample uiSample"></span></x-app-info>

-This mobile framework application demonstrates how to implement a web socket client in KPR.
-Coupled with the websocket-server example, this application implements a web socket based chat client.
+This MobileFramework application demonstrates how to implement a WebSocket client in KPR.
+Coupled with the websocket-server example, this application implements a WebSocket-based chat client.
 The client discovers and connects to the server using SSDP and exchanges text messages with the server.
-This application is useful for understanding how to integrate web sockets, use SSDP to discover server devices, build UIs with editable text fields and transitions.
+This application is useful for understanding how to integrate WebSockets, use SSDP to discover server devices, build UIs with editable text fields and transitions.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***